vitorhmf/sales-predict/README.md

 This Data Science project was inspired by a challenge published on [kaggle](https://www.kaggle.com/c/rossmann-store-sales) and presents the construction of a Machine Learning algorithm to predict the 6-week sales of the Rossmann group, which is one of the largest drug store chains in Europe with around 56,200 employees and more than 4000 stores.

 To develop this sales projection, was used a dataset with information from 1115 stores, between 2013-01-01 and 2015-07-31.
 The trained Regression Algorithm reached 88% of MAPE and the estimated result of the total sales for the period was $287.176.128,00.
+All the solution was developed with Python language and the complete code is available in this [notebook](https://github.com/vitorhmf/sales-predict/blob/main/notebooks/v07_sales_forecast_deploy.ipynb).

-The solution was deployed on the Heroku Cloud and the sales forecasts can be accessed through a Telegram bot available [here](https://t.me/vitorhmf_rossmann_bot).
+The solution was deployed at Heroku Cloud and the sales forecasts can be accessed through a Telegram bot available [here](https://t.me/vitorhmf_rossmann_bot).

 <img src="img/bot_telegram.jpg" width="250">

-**Keywords:** Python, Regression Model, XGBoost, Scikit Learn, Pandas, Seaborn, Boruta, Flask, Heroku
+**Keywords:** Python, Regression Model, Random Forest, XGBoost, Scikit Learn, Pandas, Seaborn, Boruta, Flask, Heroku

 ## 2. Methodology